Great Illustrated Classics

 The Great Illustrated Classics book series offers easy-to-read adaptations of well known literary classics, featuring large print and illustrations on every other page.
-The series is targeted at children, but the writing style is suitable for readers of all ages.
+The series is targeted at children.
 There are currently 66 titles.

 The series is owned, published, and sold by Waldman Publishing Corporation under the Baronet Books imprint.
 As of 2022, each release is available for purchase directly from the publisher's website, including bundled volumes of certain titles.